 - Recurring Riff: Almost all of the songs in the game contain the same short, six-note tone, which later appears in Richard's Villa during his cameo in The Legend of Zelda: Link's Awakening.

 - Reptiles Are Abhorrent: Lord Delarin, the leader of the Croakian Army, is a snake.

 - The Reveal: The witch Mandola is really Princess Tiramisu in disguise.

 - RPG Elements: To a small extent.
 The Prince doesn't level up via an experience system, but he can obtain items and equipment that increase individual stats.

 - Running Gag: The Prince continuously loses and regains a large amount of money over the course of the game.
 However, it's never around when you can use it to shop.

-- Schizo Tech: On the surface it's a generic fantasy world with Medieval Stasis, but there are modern-day corporate buildings, among other things.
+- Schizo Tech: On the surface it's a generic fantasy land with Medieval Stasis, but there are modern-day corporate buildings, robots, among other things.

 - Side View: The dungeon levels are mostly made of such segments.

 - Spikes of Doom: Small spikes deal little damage.
 Big ones kill in one hit.